-There are the following rules.
+The following rules apply.
 Electrodes and insulator:

 - Black - enriched mixture.